timegnome/ETL-Project/README.md

 ### Renamed columns to match information and created unique id keys for countys and fire entrys
 ### Match County strings to then hash for primary keys
 ### Created primary table for countys
-### Melted county tables into 4 columns so dates were a single column
+### to convert data from a cross-tabulated format we Melted county tables so datas were a single columns
 ### Fill in nan data with 0
 ### Pushed the dataframe tables to a postgres sql database